merosss/qtcreator-tabbededitor-plugin/README.md

 ### Identify Qt Creator version and download the source code

-0. To compile the package you firstly need to check your Qt Creator version from *"Help > About Qt Creator..."* (this package, for example, is targeting Qt Creator 4.14.1).
+1. To compile the package you firstly need to check your Qt Creator version from *"Help > About Qt Creator..."* (this package, for example, is targeting Qt Creator 4.14.1).

-0. Then go to the official [Qt Creator repository](https://github.com/qt-creator/qt-creator) and download the branch corresponding your version (click on the `master` dropdown menu and check fot it in the Tags section.
+2. Then go to the official [Qt Creator repository](https://github.com/qt-creator/qt-creator) and download the branch corresponding your version (click on the `master` dropdown menu and check fot it in the Tags section.

 ### Clone the repository and adjust variables

 After cloning the package you will need to edit the project build variables file to find your sources and libraries.

-0. Go to **Progject > Build Environment** and add the following variables:
+1. Go to **Progject > Build Environment** and add the following variables:
-  - QTC_BUILD: `your-Qt-Creator-install-folder/Tools/QtCreator`.
+  - QTC_BUILD: `*your-Qt-Creator-install-folder*/Tools/QtCreator`.
   - QTC_SOURCE: The source code folder your downloaded in the previous step.

-0. Build project
+2. Build project

-### Library linking issues
+### Known issues

+#### Library Linking

-For some reasons unkown to my knowledge, the linker was not able to link the libraries found in *Qt/Tools/QtCreator/lib/qtcreator*, with the error:
+For some reasons unkown to my knowledge, the linker was not able to link the libraries found in *Qt/Tools/QtCreator/lib/qtcreator*, with the compile error:

 ```
 /usr/bin/ld: cannot find -lQtcSsh